-While AIMMS has been in the network design business for decades, we’ve only offered an off-the-shelf application for three years.
+While AIMMS has been in the network design business for decades, we’ve only offered an off-the-shelf application for 6 years.
 Yet, we often win in competitive situations.
 How do we punch over our weight class?
 Having been around for over 30 years, we’ve invested more than a million hours into building the best supply chain modeling platform in the business.
 We use our own modeling platform and can build and deploy network design functionality an order of magnitude faster and more efficiently.
 Our technology is more agile.
 It adapts to changes in market conditions fast and carries far less redundant functionality, so it’s easier to maintain.
-It took us three years to catch up, imagine where we will be in another three years.
+It took us only a few years to catch up, imagine where we will be in another couple of years.

 Find out how AIMMS compares to other leading supply chain network design technology vendors – Tweet this